mohammadhumzah/100-days-of-code-Humzah/log.md

 ### Day 31 & 32: May 10,14

 **Today's Progress**: Completed the toughest problem till now, what i learnt was to break down the problem into very small subset.
 Then write an extremely silly version of the answer and then clean it up with time.

+### Day 33: May 15, Thrusday

+**Today's Progress**: Completed problem set on regexs and did some analysis on what to do for future.

+**Thoughts**: Still unable to think in multiple concepts.
+Don't write enough psuedo code.
+Just 4 months away from placements with 1 month will be going towards end sems.
+Need to really really up my game.